-4.3 Air Quality
+3.4.3 Air Quality

 III.
-AIR QUALITY : Where available, the significance criteria established by the applicable air quality management district or air pollution control district may be relied upon to make the following determinations.
-Would the project: Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact a) Conflict with or obstruct implementation of the applicable air quality plan? $\boxtimes$ b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non- attainment under an applicable federal or state ambient air quality standard? c) Expose sensitive receptors to substantial pollutant concentrations? $\boxtimes$ d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people)? $\square$ a) Conflict or obstruct implementation of the applicable air quality plan?
+AIR QUALITY: Where available, the significance criteria established by the applicable air quality management district or air pollution control district may be relied upon to make the following determinations.
+Would the project: Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact a) Conflict with or obstruct implementation of the applicable air quality plan? $\boxtimes$ b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non- attainment under an applicable federal or state ambient air quality standard? c) Expose sensitive receptors to substantial pollutant concentrations? $\boxtimes$ d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people)? $\boxtimes$ a) Conflict or obstruct implementation of the applicable air quality plan?

 Less than Significant Impact.
-Nearly all equipment at a small industrial system is powered by electricity.
+Although this evaluation does not address project specific impacts, the potential for conflict or violation of an air quality plan is low.
+Nearly all equipment at a limited domestic system is powered by electricity.
 Emergency generators powered by stationary internal combustion engines that exceed a horsepower rating (typically 50 HP) must be permitted by local air quality management districts.
 Emergency electrical generators are typically required at wastewater systems to power essential equipment as a backup power source.
 The use of emergency equipment is generally limited to short-term uses.
 The additional air quality impacts caused by these systems would be negligible and the overall air quality impacts caused by the uses for which the systems would serve would be analyzed by the local land use authority permitting agency.
-The adoption of the Small Industrial Order will not supersede or alter any existing regulations or requirements of other agencies.
+The adoption of the Limited Domestic Order will not supersede or alter any existing regulations or requirements of other agencies.

 Construction of such systems generally requires very few construction vehicles.
 Construction related air quality impacts are expected to be minor, short term, and would be temporary.
-The systems are also very small in size, and so any affects are less than significant.
-The Small Industrial Order would result in less than significant impacts to implementation of an applicable air quality plan. b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality?
+The systems are also very small in size, and so any affects considered negligible.
+The Limited Domestic Order would result in less than significant impacts to implementation of an applicable air quality plan.

+b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality?